reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 - Task 6: Analyze Results in KQL with the Summarize Operator
 - Task 7: Create visualizations in KQL with the Render Operator
 - Task 8: Build multi-table statements in KQL
 - Task 9: Work with string data in KQL

+## Estimated timing: 60 minutes

 ## Architecture Diagram